Can I extend my Skilled Worker (or T2 General) visa

 You must not travel outside of the UK, Ireland, the Channel Islands or the Isle of Man until you get a decision.
 Your application will be withdrawn if you do.

-If you have a Tier 2 (General) work visa, you may need to meet different eligibility requirements, depending on whether you got the certificate of sponsorship for your first Tier 2 visa before or after 24 November 2016.
+You may need to meet different eligibility requirements, depending on whether you got the certificate of sponsorship for your first Skilled Worker visa before or after 24 November 2016.

 Please contact Latitude Law for assistance.